seankross/the-unix-workbench/docs/04-Working-with-Unix.md

 ## http://www.jhsph.edu/
 ```

-Notice that the word "rythms" does not appear in the result (it's the longest
+Notice that the word "rhythms" does not appear in the result (it's the longest
 word without any vowels that I could think of).